EzZAt38/movie-website-fullstack/docs.md

 ## Key Components

 ### 1. `Home.tsx`

 - Fetches movies from TMDb API.
 - Implements infinite scroll using a scroll event listener.
 - Renders a list of `ProductCard` components.
 - Displays a header with a background image and overlay.
+- Includes a "Back to Top" button for user convenience.

 ### 2. `ProductCard.tsx`

 - Displays movie poster, title, and a button for more details.
 - "About Movie" button opens a modal with the movie's overview and adult warning.
 - Uses the `Image` component for poster rendering.

 ### 3. `MyModal` (Dialog)

 - Reusable modal dialog for displaying movie information.
 - Used in `ProductCard` to show details about the selected movie.

 ### 4. `ButtonComponent`

 - Reusable button with customizable color, style, and children.
 - Used throughout the app for actions like opening modals and searching.

 ### 5. `Search.tsx`

 - Allows users to search for any movie using the OMDb API.
 - Displays search results in a `ProductCard`.
 - Includes an input field and search button.
+- Handles missing or invalid results gracefully.

+### 6. `Contact.tsx`

+- Provides a form for users to send messages or feedback.
+- Uses a textarea and a button inside the header for a clean UI.
+- Displays a toast notification on message send.

+### 7. `About.tsx`

+- Presents general information about the website and its purpose.
+- Styled similarly to the contact page for consistency.

 ---